 Doorbell Camera Install

 The Vivint Doorbell Camera Pro is also a wired device.
 It will replace your existing doorbell and wire into your existing doorbell wiring.
 But again, your Vivint Smart Home Pro will bear this burden for you.
-The setup of this device takes about 10-15 minutes.
+The setup of this device takes about 10 to 15 minutes.

 Pro Tip: One nice thing about the Doorbell Camera Pro is that it can also run off of batteries.
 So if you’d rather go wireless, just be sure to speak up on installation day.